leenajaaskelainen/leenajaaskelainen.github.io/index.md

 ## Making Art In My Dreams

 The animated VR-documentary Making Art In My Dreams is now complete!
-It will be exhibited for audience in [Chappe, Art House By The Sea, at Tammisaari 24.5–15.9.2024](https://chappe.fi/en/exhibition/making-art-in-my-dreams-2/).
+It will be exhibited for the audience in [Chappe, Art House By The Sea, at Tammisaari 24.5–15.9.2024](https://chappe.fi/en/exhibition/making-art-in-my-dreams-2/).

 What do artists dream about?
 Repressed androids, panthers in trees, walking mushrooms - their work.
 For some people, dreams are a shortcut to creativity.
 Follow a theremin player, a poet and a visual artist on a wild ride in creative subconscious!